DanielJDupont/DeepRL/README.md

 ### About Daniel Dupont

 #### I am making a commitment to writing a comprehensive resource on Deep Reinforcement Learning.
-I also enjoy learning new languages and hypertrophy training on a daily basis.
+I also enjoy learning new languages for travel and hypertrophy training for mountaineering.

 > ***Seek freedom and become captive.
 Seek discipline and become free.***
 ---